Valentyn Bugrym: Career

 He has been a member and deputy chief editor of the Main Editorial Board of Information of Ukrainian television of Derzteleradio Ukraine.
 He has also been an anchorman and commentator of informational TV programs.

-He has held various positions with the faculty of the Institute of Journalism of the National Taras Shevchenko University of Kyiv since 1977, including lecturer, associate professor, and mass information activity organization chair.
+Valentyn Bugrym has held various positions with the faculty of the Institute of Journalism of the National Taras Shevchenko University of Kyiv since 1977, including lecturer, associate professor, and mass information activity organization chair.
 He is also affiliated with other educational institutions in Kyiv, such as the Institute of International Relations, the Institute of Cinema and Television and the Institute of Culture of the National University of Culture and Arts, and the National Economic University of Kyiv.

 He is politically active, and is connected with the Cossacks.
 He has been involved with the areas of journalism and advertising at the national professional level.
-He is a member of the Management Board of the Union of Advertisers of Ukraine and helped write laws governing these fields in the Ukraine.
+He is a member of the Management Board of the Union of Advertisers of Ukraine and helped write laws governing these fields in Ukraine.